DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

 </ol>

 It is emphasize that the main motivation of this notebook is to take advantage of DesignSafe resources.
-Therefore, relevant details for each component as it pertains to access to DesignSafe are described below.
+Therefore, relevant details for each component as it pertains to access to DesignSafe-CI are described below.

 ### Setup tapis/agave app and run OpenSees job